 Mapping Keywords to Templates

-Writing Product Titles and H1s
+Writing Product Titles and Headings

-You can override the SEO title separately from the product title under the "Search engine listing" section.
+You can override the SEO title separately from the product title under the search engine listing section.
 Use this to add brand, category, or modifiers that help search visibility without cluttering the on-page display.

 Product Descriptions That Rank